 Installing solar provides a level of protection against increasing electricity costs.
 The price increases of around 15% in July 2017 and January 2018 in NSW/SA/QLD and VIC respectively were a shock to many people.
 But the impact was a lot smaller for solar owners who also gained an increase in the retailer feed-in tariffs to better reflect the value of electricity.
 Having a large PV system on my roof meant my electricity bills were slightly lower than before!
 Investing in solar has been a good decision for me.
 I feel like I’m putting something back by sharing electricity with my neighbours and treading a little more lightly on the planet.
 All without any compromises to using the energy I need.
 With another 20 years life span in my system, it’s a payoff I’ll be enjoying well into the future.

 If you think you might have the potential to install solar, it’s worth investigating.
 You’ll want to explore the benefits and the potential savings on your energy costs.
 To help with that we’ve included an “Add solar panels” calculator to our electricity price comparison to give you an instant estimate of what this might mean for you.
 There are a number of factors to consider including system size, orientation and shading – that will determine the impact installing solar can make for you.
 There are some good independent resources that can help provide you with information – like Solar Citizens and the Alternate Technologies Association who provide a good lead in to form a view of what to ask if you’re thinking of going solar.

 The future is bright

 OK, I’m a bit an evangelist when it comes to solar.
 My inner accountant is very satisfied with the 15% return on investment that’s tax-free.
 Plus, it’s almost risk-free when you do your homework to find the right installer and warranted products.
-I know the difference its made for our family and I think that many other Australian’s can benefit in a big way from harnessing the sun when it turns up at their place to create the energy to power their lives.
+I know the difference that solar has made for our family.
+Many other Australians can benefit in a big way from harnessing the sun when it turns up at their place to create cheap (and clean) energy to power their lives.